Memorial Page - NFA Class of 1960

 Bell, Richard "Dick"

-Richard "Dick" Bell of Newburgh, NY a central office Technician for Verizon in Newburgh, died February 17, 2002, at St. Lukes Hospital.
+Richard "Dick" Bell, a central office Technician for Verizon in Newburgh, died February 17, 2002, at St. Lukes Hospital.
 The son of the late Peter and Marion Gallagher Bell, he was born November 28, 1942, in Newburgh.
 Survivors include two sons, Richard P. Bell of Newburgh, Michael Bell of Newburgh; three daughters, Robin Deyo and her husband, John, of Newburgh, Darlene of Newburgh, Diana Lundy and her husband, Eric, of West Point; one brother, James Bell of Apex, NC.; one granddaughter, Dominite Lundy; one grandson, Kyle Deyo.

 Besso, Joanne Reis "Joni"